rizash11/ascii-art-web-dockerize/README.txt

 To delete the container:
 docker rm ascii-art-web-multi

-To delete the container despite it running: docker rm -f ascii-art-web-multi
+To forcefully (even if it is running) delete the container: docker rm -f ascii-art-web-multi

 To delete the created image (an image can only be deleted after a container that runs on the image is deleted):